 - Designing Errors: A defect in the mechanics or engineering design of a car may cause a fire.
 Usually, such incidents may cause manufacturers to issue a mass recall of their vehicles until they find a fix.

-- Poor Maintenance: If you are careless and ignore spills and broken parts then that could prove very costly later when your car catches a fire.
-Wiring faults, short circuits, broken seals, damaged gasket, leaking fluids etc. can cause a spark.
+- Poor Maintenance: If you are careless and ignore spills and broken parts then that could prove very costly later when your car catches fire.
+Wiring faults, short circuits, broken seals, damaged gasket, leaking fluids, etc. can cause a spark.

-- Electric or Hybrid Car Batteries: There have been many instances of fire damage due to battery problems of green vehicles.
+- Electric or Hybrid Car Batteries: There have been many instances of fire damage due to battery problems in green vehicles.